List of Apple Inc. media events: Macworld 2006 (January 10, 2006)

-At the event, Apple introduced its first Intel-based computers, the iMac and MacBook Pro.
+Apple introduced its first Intel-based computers, the iMac and MacBook Pro.
+Apple also announced new versions of iLife and iWork: iLife '06 and iWork '06.
+Apple released the first universal binary version of Mac OS X on the same day (version 10.4.4).

-Apple Special Event (February 28, 2006)
+Apple special event (February 28, 2006)

 At the Apple Special Event on February 28, 2006, Steve Jobs announced the iPod Hi-Fi speaker system at the Town Hall conference center in Cupertino.

 WWDC 2006 (August 7–11, 2006)

 In 2006, Steve Jobs once again delivered the keynote presentation at the WWDC, which was held from August 7 to August 11 in Moscone Center West, San Francisco.
 The Mac Pro was announced as a replacement for the Power Mac G5, which was Apple's prior pro desktop computer and the last remaining PowerPC-based Mac.
 The standard Mac Pro featured two 2.66 GHz dual core Xeon (Woodcrest) processors, 1 GB RAM, 250 GB hard drive, and a 256 MB video card.
 An Xserve update, based on the dual core Xeons, was also announced.
 Redundant power and Lights Out Management were further product improvements to Apple's server lineup.
 While certain key Mac OS X improvements were undisclosed, there were 10 improvements in the next iteration, Mac OS X Leopard (10.5), including: full 64-bit app support, Time Machine, Boot Camp, Front Row, Photo Booth, Spaces (Virtual Desktops), Spotlight enhancements, Core Animation, Universal Access enhancements, Mail enhancements, and Dashboard enhancements (including Dashcode), and iChat enhancements.
 Along with the Leopard features that were announced, a major revision to the Mac OS X Server product was announced.
 New features to the Server included: a simplified set-up process, iCal Server (based on the CalDAV standard), Apple Teams (a set of web-based collaborative services), Spotlight Server, and Podcast Producer.
 The 2006 WWDC attracted 4,200 developers from 48 countries, while there were 140 sessions and 100 hands-on labs for developers.
 More than 1,000 Apple engineers were present at the event, and the DJ BT performed at the Apple Campus in Cupertino.